insightfinder/InsightAgent/elasticsearch_collector/README.md

 ```

 ###### Run agent with cron:
 For the agent to run continuously, it will need to run as a cron job with `cron.py`.
+Every config file will start a cron job.

 ```bash
 nohup venv/bin/python3 cron.py &